filecoin-project/sentinel/docs/content/en/data/actors.md

 ---
 title: "Actor Models"
 description: "Lily relational data is formatted per the Lily data models."
-lead: "Lily relational data format is defined according to the following models, each corresponding to a table."
+lead: "Lily relational data format is defined according to the following models, each corresponding to a table.
+These tables are for builtin actors."
 menu:
   data:
     parent: "data"
-identifier: "actor models"
+    identifier: "actors_models"
 weight: 10
 toc: true